Pelvic floor physical therapy: Urinary/fecal problems

-Large, systematic reviews have shown that stress urinary incontinence (SUI) can be treated with high success using PFPT.
+Passive muscular support and voluntary/reflexive contractions of the pelvic floor are important for maintaining continence during bouts of increase in intra-abdominal pressure like coughing, sneezing, etc. Large, systematic reviews have shown that stress incontinence can be treated with high success using PFPT.
 The treatment of overactive bladder syndrome, a more complex disorder characterized by a larger range of symptoms, as well as fecal incontinence with PFPT has shown more modest success.
-A pelvic floor physiotherapist will advise on simple exercises focused on the pelvic floor muscles and core muscles which help to strengthen those muscles and for improving bladder control.
-For patients who have urinary incontinence along with some other health condition, such as interstitial cystitis or scarring of pelvic muscles after delivery, a physiotherapist will introduce a customized treatment plan to solve bladder problems, as well as offer relief from the pain and discomfort associated with the disease.
-There are also many benefits associated with pelvic floor physical therapy specifically in postpartum women including increasing muscle strength and endurance on top of decreasing the rate of urinary incontinence.
+There are benefits associated with pelvic floor physical therapy specifically in postpartum women including increasing muscle strength and endurance on top of decreasing the rate of urinary incontinence.
 More research is needed to determine the best treatments within PFPT and/or interdisciplinary approaches to treatments for these disorders.
 Higher than average pelvic floor physical tone is thought to be a component of constipation, anismus, and irritable bowel syndrome (IBS).
-In addition, research shows that it is more beneficial for women to train for longer periods of time (>12 weeks or ≥ 24 sessions) with shorter sessions (10–45 minutes).
+On the other hand, women who are postmenopausal, due to the decrease in estrogen production the muscles of the pelvic floor start to become thinner, dry, and are more susceptible to wear and tear.
+The decrease in strength causes an increase in urinary incontinence from the loss of urethral mucosa and tissue breakdown.
+This estrogen deficiency leads women to be more prone to stress urinary incontinence specifically, where any force that occurs in the body such as a sneeze can lead to urine loss.
+In addition, research shows that it is more beneficial for women to train for longer periods (>12 weeks or ≥ 24 sessions) with shorter sessions (10–45 minutes).
 Those who accumulate a greater number of shorter sessions achieve a greater decrease in urine loss than those who participate in smaller number of longer sessions.
 Because these disorders can be of unknown origin or may be caused by multiple lifestyles, genetic, and physical factors, PFPT may only be effective for some individuals with these conditions or may be most effective as part of a larger treatment plan.
+New research is showing that, in addition to Pelvic Floor Physical Therapy (PFPT), using modalities like biofeedback and electrostimulation leads to higher success rates of treating incontinence symptoms by strengthening the pelvic floor muscles.
+This is most significant in women who are experiencing moderate to severe symptoms, such as leaking a little bit when one coughs to leaking a lot of urine frequently throughout the day.
+How does this work?
+During a session, a therapist would insert a small instrument into the patient's vagina or rectum.
+The muscle activity is then displayed on a screen and the patient is directed to contract their muscle to achieve good levels of activity.
+Electrostimulation can also be added to help the muscle contract optimally for training and strength.
+The instrument inserted into the rectum or vagina can stimulate the pudendal nerve to stimulate the pelvic floor muscles.